 Monkey business: Ocala man says primates swarm property

 OCALA, Fla.
-(AP) A Marion County man says he’s got a monkey problem.
+(AP) A Florida man says he’s got a monkey problem.

-Local media report that Brian Pritchard of Ocala says troops of rhesus monkeys have been invading his property in search of food in his deer feeders.
-Cameras he set up to photograph deer instead contain pictures of dozens of monkeys.
+Brian Pritchard of Ocala says troops of rhesus monkeys swarm his property two times a day to swipe food in a feeder meant for deer, WFTV reports.
+Cameras he set up to photograph the deer instead captured pictures of dozens of monkeys.
+He has counted as many as 50 monkeys at a time.

 Pritchard says the primates have eaten 250 pounds of food in recent days.